French cuisine: Ancien Régime

 Haute cuisine ([ot kɥizin], "high cuisine") has foundations during the 17th century with a chef named La Varenne.
-As author of works such as Le Cuisinier françois, he is credited with publishing the first true French cookbook.
+As an author of works such as Le Cuisinier françois, he is credited with publishing the first true French cookbook.
 His book includes the earliest known reference to roux using pork fat.
 The book contained two sections, one for meat days, and one for fasting.
-His recipes marked a change from the style of cookery known in the Middle Ages, to new techniques aimed at creating somewhat lighter dishes, and more modest presentations of pies as individual pastries and turnovers.
+His recipes marked a change from the style of cookery known in the Middle Ages to new techniques aimed at creating somewhat lighter dishes, and more modest presentations of pies as individual pastries and turnovers.
 La Varenne also published a book on pastry in 1667 entitled Le Parfait confitvrier (republished as Le Confiturier françois) which similarly updated and codified the emerging haute cuisine standards for desserts and pastries.

 Chef François Massialot wrote Le Cuisinier roïal et bourgeois in 1691, during the reign of Louis XIV.
 The book contains menus served to the royal courts in 1690.
 Massialot worked mostly as a freelance cook, and was not employed by any particular household.
 Massialot and many other royal cooks received special privileges by association with the French royalty.
 They were not subject to the regulation of the guilds; therefore, they could cater weddings and banquets without restriction.
 His book is the first to list recipes alphabetically, perhaps a forerunner of the first culinary dictionary.
 It is in this book that a marinade is first seen in print, with one type for poultry and feathered game, while a second is for fish and shellfish.
 No quantities are listed in the recipes, which suggests that Massialot was writing for trained cooks.

 The successive updates of Le Cuisinier roïal et bourgeois include important refinements such as adding a glass of wine to fish stock.
 Definitions were also added to the 1703 edition.
 The 1712 edition, retitled Le Nouveau cuisinier royal et bourgeois, was increased to two volumes, and was written in a more elaborate style with extensive explanations of technique.
 Additional smaller preparations are included in this edition as well, leading to lighter preparations, and adding a third course to the meal.
 Ragout, a stew still central to French cookery, makes its first appearance as a single dish in this edition as well; prior to that, it was listed as a garnish.